SparshTyagi/SparshTyagi/README.md

-- 👋 Hi, I’m @SparshTyagi and I have experience in Python, Java, C++, and C
+- 👋 Hi, I’m @SparshTyagi and I have experience in Python, Java, C++, Rust, and C
 - 👀 I’m interested in Blockchain and AI
 - 🌱 I’m currently learning Functional Programming in OCaml
 - 💞️ I’m looking to collaborate on any interesting projects that need help!